like & follow us:

 “Well, I can't remember not running!” has been Nikolas’s response when asked this question.
 He completed his first 5k at the age of 5, mostly on his father’s shoulders.
 When he was six, he was on his own two feet and started training for a 5k with his dad who was preparing to enter the Air Force Reserves.

-How did Nikolas choose Operation Warm as his cause?
+How did Nikolas choose the Seva Foundation as his cause?

 Is my donation tax deductible?